Greenstone tutorial exercise

 When you base a collection on an existing one, it inherits all the settings of the old one, including which metadata sets (if any) the collection uses.

-- Copy the images provided in sample_files → images (avoiding the README.TXT file and any folders) into your newly-formed collection.
+- Copy the images (avoid the README.TXT file) provided in sample_files → images into your newly-formed collection.

 - Change to the Create panel and build the collection.